smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

 * Imperial network login tests
 * Fix for R username=password failure

+#### 26th to 30th March

+* Fix for no covariates error; also fix for untrapped error and improved messages

 ## In progress (March/April 2018):

 * RIF results field renaming specification;